ctkelley/NotebookSIAMFANL/README.md

 The codes for every plot and table in the book are either in the src directory in this repository or in the src directory in __SIAMFANL.jl__.
 You'll get the chance to run them, change them, and make them better/worse/shinier as you work through the notebooks.
 The organization is

-- src/ChapterX in the notebook repo has the examples for the print-->notebook map
+- src/ChapterX in the notebook repo has the examples for the print-->notebook map for that chapter.

 - src/TestProblems in the repo for __SIAMFANL.jl__ has the test problems and case studies for the book.
 You do ```using SIAMFANL.TestProblems``` to get to them.